Barbaras Timeline

 Henry Reichert brewer; boards;

-Caroline Reichert (tba)
+Caroline Reichert 22

 Charles Reichert (tba) Brewer at Miller's Brewery